 When submitting a Birmingham planning application an understanding of the various local policies, requirements and opportunities are critical.
 This is to ensure that Birmingham planning projects can be approved in a timely and cost-effective manner, enabling high-quality developments and maximising the potential of our clients’ sites.

-Plande works with a broad range of developers, businesses, investors, architects and landowners as well as a number of private individuals to help with their planning needs.
-We can process Birmingham Planning Applications with Birmingham City Council Planning.
-These include change of use, self build, commercial, residential and leisure schemes, conservation areas and green belt.
+Plande works with a broad range of developers, businesses, investors, architects, and landowners as well as a number of private individuals to help with their planning needs.
+We draft high-quality Birmingham Planning Applications for submission to Birmingham City Council Planning department.
+These include change of use, self-build, commercial, residential and leisure schemes, conservation areas and green belt.